prp-productions/.github/profile/README.md

 	- injection between JSClasses and functional Components
 	- hooks: useRef, useEffect, useState

-##Filestructure:
+## Filestructure:
-	- Piano.js is the UI and need some imports:
+	--> Piano.js is the UI and need some imports:
 		 - ChannelKeyMap.js:
 			ChannelKeyMap is a map with all notes and midisignals.